TASER: Table Agents for Schema-guided Extraction and Recommendation: Experimental Setup

-\textbf{Extraction Metrics:} We also assess extraction completeness by comparing TASER's outputs to the ground truth labels.
-Each Financial Holdings Table houses a total net asset value, which we manual label for .
-We compare our labeled ground truth with the addition of all our extractions - this will be dubbed the \emph{total absolute difference (TAD)}.
+\textbf{Extraction Metrics:} We assess extraction completeness by comparing TASER's outputs to ground truth labels.
+We manually label a total net asset value for each Holdings Table.
+We then compare this ground truth with our extractions, dubbed the \emph{total absolute difference (TAD)}.

 \textbf{Schema Refinement Metrics:} \emph{Coverage} is the fraction of unmatched holdings aligned with at least one schema suggestion, using RapidFuzz string similarity with a lenient ($\geq 70$) threshold.
-We also report the number of new matched holdings after re-extraction with the suggested schemas added to \texttt{Portfolio}. \emph{Diversity} is the average pairwise Levenshtein distance between suggestion attributes (name and generated schema). \emph{Collision rate} denotes the proportion of duplicate schemas among suggestions (reported on name and generated schema).
+We also report the number of new matched holdings after re-extraction with the suggested schemas added to \texttt{Portfolio}. \emph{Diversity} is the average pairwise Levenshtein distance between suggestion attributes (name and generated schema). \emph{Collision rate} denotes the proportion of duplicate suggestions.